The Affordable Care Act

 The second provision changing work week incentives is the ACA provision that full-time employees and their families cannot receive subsidized health coverage on the ACA’s health insurance exchanges (hereafter, “exchange subsidies”) unless their employer fails to offer “affordable coverage”.
 In other words, employees of a company that offers insurance coverage will only receive a government subsidy if they work part time or spend time off the payroll entirely.
 This is, in effect, an implicit tax on full-time employment.
 The forgone subsidies include cost-sharing assistance—federal dollars that reduce a family’s health insurance deductibles and copayments—as well as premium assistance administered through the federal personal income tax.
 Altogether, these subsidies can easily be worth more than $10,000 per year.

 There is a penalty imposed on employers with over 50 full-time equivalent employees who don’t offer health insurance to their full-time employees.
 The annual fee is $2000 per employee.
 The fee is officially referred to as a “shared responsibility payment”.
 In July 2013, the Internal Revenue Service delayed enforcement of the penalty for one year.
-For companies with 100 or more full-time employees, the mandate was delayed for one year and does not take effect until 2015.
-For companies with 50 to 100 full-time employees, the mandate was delayed an additional year and does not takes effect until 2016.
+For companies with 100 or more full-time employees, the mandate was delayed for one year and did not take effect until 2015.
+For companies with 50 to 100 full-time employees, the mandate was delayed an additional year and did not take effect until 2016.

-Another feature of the ACA is a 40 percent excise tax on the value of employer health insurance benefits that exceed a certain threshold.
+Another feature of the ACA is a 40 percent excise tax on the value of employer health insurance benefits that exceed a certain threshold ($10,200 for individuals and $27,500 for family plans) .
 This tax will begin in the year 2018.
 This has been referred to a “Cadillac” tax, a reference to the Cadillac automobile, which has been a symbol of American luxury for a long time.
 The threshold is $10,200 for individual coverage and $17,500 for family coverage.
 The thresholds increase for individuals in high-risk professions and for employers that have a disproportionately older population.
 These plans are targeted because of small or non-existent copays or deductibles, or very high caps that encourage the overuse of medical care, all of which drive up the overall cost of medicine.
 The employer or the plan administrator is responsible for paying the tax, not the beneficiary.
 However, in order to avoid this tax, a lot of employers may be tempted to cut benefits and shift workers into plans with higher deductibles, or to impose more costs on employees.

 Perhaps the most significant change created by the ACA is the requirement that all Americans must have health insurance coverage, even those who are not working for any employer or who are not covered by any sort of public insurance program .